 This membership is for homeschool students attending homeschool Fridays only.
 It does not count as a museum membership.
 From the time you sign-up, it will be good through June 2019.
 Please sign up here.

-- 9:45am Tonight's Skies Planetarium Presentation with Bobby is all ages
+- 9:45am From Stonehenge to the Great Pyramid Planetarium Presentation with Mark is all ages

 - 12pm Lunch in downstairs classroom